-Sapsan train is a comparatively new option for travelling from Moscow to Saint Petersburg and back within 4 hours time almost without stops.
-Sapsan connects two main train stations in Moscow and Saint Petersburg which allows passengers to avoid long and exhausting commuting from an airport to the city centre and receive high quality service along the way at the same time.
-There are from 10 to 16 departures a day from both cities which makes it quite easy to choose convenient time.
+Sapsan train is a comparatively new option for traveling from Moscow to Saint Petersburg and back within 4 hours almost without stops.
+Sapsan connects two main train stations in Moscow and Saint Petersburg which allows passengers to avoid long and exhausting commuting from an airport to the city center and receive high-quality service along the way at the same time.
+There are from 10 to 16 departures a day from both cities which makes it quite easy to choose a convenient time.
 Sapsan trains allow different ticket classes — from the simple economy class to a premium coach with meals, WI-FI and additional leg space.
 Read more about 'Sapsan' trains

 • Allegro train

 High-speed Allegro trains depart four times a day from Helsinki and from St. Petersburg.
-It takes about 3 hours to reach the capital of Finland from Saint Petersburg including the custom clearance procedure.
-Allegro trains offer economy and business seat types, free WI-FI, restaurant cabin and a children’s area.
+It takes about 3 hours to reach the capital of Finland from Saint Petersburg including the customs clearance procedure.
+Allegro trains offer economy and business seat types, free WI-FI, restaurant cabin, and a children’s area.
 Read more about 'Allegro' trains

 • Lastochka train

 Lastochka train (“Swallow” in Russian) is a modern and faster alternative to Russian “electrichka” (commuter train).
 It covers many destinations and connects major Moscow and Saint Petersburg with Nizhny Novgorod, Velikiy Novgorod, Petrozavodsk, Tver, and other Russian cities and towns.
 There are two types of carriages in Lastochka trains: the one with the option of choosing a seat and the one where you can buy only general admission tickets.